Frequently Asked Questions

 20. PAR Qualification (CASH PROGRAM)

 If the ID is NOT PAR qualified when their "turn" comes around they are skipped and the sale will go to the next person on the list.
 They will have missed their turn and will not get an allocated sale until their turn comes around again.
-This is an incentive for distributors to stay PAR qualified.
+This is an incentive for builders to stay PAR qualified.

-If a distributor is enrolled in the CASH program and cancels their back office access, they will be removed from the program.
+If a builder is enrolled in the CASH program and cancels their back office access, they will be removed from the program.
 If they decide to get access back into the back office, they will go to the bottom of the list.
 They will not be reinstated where they were originally on the list when they first opted in up for the program.

 EXAMPLE: If there are 300 people in the CASH program.
 Person #5 is not PAR qualified this month.
 We give out 20 sales this month and they missed out.
 We start at position #21 next month and do 20 more sales next month, they have to wait until all CASH qualified people are paid until their turn comes around again in position # 5 (which is after person #4).
 This is why is it so important for everyone in the CASH program to stay PAR qualified and keep their back office account active.